 Consider when you do something you are not proficient at.
 In these cases, we may try to do it but do not seem to get very far.
 We can become frustrated by this, feel inadequate or even embarrassed by our lack of ability.
 The typical response is to say something like “I am not very good at this” to ourselves and we tend not pursue it unless we feel driven to.
 In such cases, the barrier or wall is right there in front of us and provides a deterrent to going further as failing is not something many have a high tolerance for.

 For example, many people would like to play a musical instrument, such as the drums which I play, but when offered the opportunity they typically do one of the following occurs:

 - They resist the urge to try altogether or shy away from trying for fear of looking foolish

-- They do try they cannot let go of their minds uncertainty, concern that they cannot play the instrument or will looking foolish doing so
+- They do try but cannot let go of their minds uncertainty, concern that they cannot play the instrument or will looking foolish doing so

 There are numerous reasons why people resist doing things they are not good at.
 One is interest, for we tend to like doing things we are good at and avoid those where are not good at.
 Another common reason is that our pride and ego get in the way, we are concerned about how we would appear to others.
 That said I am sure everyone has developed at least a certain measure of competency in doing something in an area where they do not have a natural gift.
 Such experiences teach us that getting past the wall requires the desire and effort to do so, an acceptance that while one might not be good at everything we can do anything we choose to if we "put our minds to it” and either the patience to persevere or help of a mentor.
 Developing ones awareness is no different.